nic-dgl104-winter-2022/class-textbook/ch8/README.md

 # DGL 104 Winter 2022 - Class Textbook
 ## Chapter 8

-**MVC** is an architectural pattern and it stands for Model, View, and Controller.
-It is a pattern to represent information and data to the user.
-It was used for desktop graphical user interfaces but nowadays is used in designing mobile apps and web apps.
-Let’s dive into it by first understanding its history.
+**MVC** is a design pattern that stands as Model, View and Controller.
+This pattern helps to divide an application into three parts user interfaces, data and controlling logic.
+Let’s try to dive into its first.

 ## History: